slipcor/PVPStats/doc/configuration.md

     update:
       # phone home to inform slipcor that you use the plugin
       tracker: true
       # what to do?
-Valid values: off, announce, download, both
+Valid values: disable, announce, download, both
       mode: both
       # which type of branch to get updates?
 Valid values: dev, alpha, beta, release
       type: beta